mattermost/docs/source/boards/share-and-collaborate.rst

 Guest accounts
 --------------

-From Mattermost Boards v7.4, `guest accounts <https://docs.mattermost.com/onboard/guest-accounts.html#guest-accounts>`_ will be supported in Boards.
+From Mattermost Boards v7.4, `guest accounts <https://docs.mattermost.com/onboard/guest-accounts.html#guest-accounts>`_ are supported.
 Guests can:

 - Access boards where they're added as an explicit member of the board. `Team access <https://docs.mattermost.com/boards/share-and-collaborate.html#manage-team-access>`_ and `channel role groups <https://docs.mattermost.com/boards/share-and-collaborate.html#channel-role-groups>`_ don't apply to guest accounts.
 - Access existing boards, but not create new boards.
 Guests don't have access to the template picker and can't duplicate an existing board.